 Cambridge International Examinations are offered at approximately 60 New Zealand secondary schools, and 21 offer one or more of the International Baccalaureate programmes.

 Following services are included as part of Admission & Student Visa process:

 If you have plans to stay in New Zealand and work after finishing your studies, you will need the right visa.

-Your visa depends on what you studied, you may be eligible to work for post study work rights and potentially a pathway to residence.
+Your New Zealand student visa application depends on what you studied, you may be eligible to work for a Post Study Work Visa (Open) and potentially a pathway to residence.

 However, there are some requirements and conditions that you must meet.
 You can talk to one of our advisers to know more about what you can do after studies.